Hello, I'm Niklas Roy!

 My machines are exhibited all around the world.
 But not everyone has the chance to travel to those shows, and at some point the exhibitions also close their doors.
 In order to give a broader audience access to my work, I document and explain my projects extensively.
 This includes often plans, schematics and source codes, so that others can either replicate or remix my works.
 Publishing my materials under open licenses is my standard practice.

 I also like to teach others how to use technology in a creative, fun and reflected way.
 This happens in hands-on workshops, which I often conduct together with my partner Kati Hyyppä.
-The workshops are for people of all ages and take place at museums, festivals and art schools.
+We develop workshop concepts for people of all ages.
+Those workshops take place at museums, festivals, art schools and other institutions.

-If you want me to do a project, a workshop or a presentation, feel free to invite me.
-Even though I'm usually quite busy, I'm always happy to hear about possibilities to make new projects.
+If you want me to do a project, a workshop or a presentation, feel free to invite me!
+I'm always happy to hear about possibilities to make new projects.
 Just get in touch!

 Social media & other platforms that I'm using

 While this website is the main archive for the documentation of my works, I'm also active on other platforms on the Internet:

 - Twitter: I often tweet about things which I make.
 This can also be experiments or projects, which don't get their own documentation on this website.
 Follow me, if you feel the deep need to be constantly up-to-date about my activities.

 - Youtube: You can find most of my videos here.